prody/ProDy/doc/reference/usage/selection-operations.rst

 >>> print water
 Selection "water" from 1p38

-The above shows that 1p38 does not contain any non-:term:`water` :term:`hetero` atoms.
+The above shows that 1p38 does not contain any non-water hetero atoms.

 Addition
 ===============================================================================